maxtoroq/DbExtensions/README.md

 3. An API for building SQL queries: `SqlBuilder`
 4. CRUD operations: `Database`, `SqlTable`

-The key features of this library are the granularity of it's components and API aesthetics.
+The key features of this library are the granularity of it's components and code aesthetics.

 Querying with SqlSet (new in v4)
 --------------------------------